NVIDIA-Omniverse/kit-extension-sample-ui-window/exts/omni.example.ui_gradient_window/tutorial/tutorial.md

 ![png3](images/tut-png3.PNG)

-## Step 4: Getting the handle of the slider to update
+## Step 4: Getting the Handle of the Slider to Update

 You might have noticed that the handle on the slider turns to black when you interact with it.